h4ckyou/h4ckyou.github.io/_posts/2025-12-19-nahamcon-winter-25.md

 But the main issue is the random hex string.

-Leveraging the oob heap read we can dump the content of adjacent heap chunks, but really there's nothing of interest there.
+Leveraging the oob heap read we can dump the content of adjacent heap chunks, but really there's nothing of interest there during thread creation.

 The reason is because the `encrypt_str` value is stored on the main heap thread (main arena) and because this uses the `ptmalloc` allocator this means every thread has it's own heap.